 SJTI has the capability to test parts up to:

 - 15 inches in diameter

 - 90 inches in length

-- 1 tons in weight
+- 1 ton in weight

 Superior Joining Technologies has conformed to ASTM-E 1417 Standard Practice for Liquid Penetrant Inspection since May of 2007 and was Nadcap Accredited in July 2008.
-Their processes have been approved by GE, Boeing, Unison, Collins Aerospace, Safran and Woodward.
+Their processes have been approved by GE, Boeing, Unison, Collins Aerospace, Safran, and Woodward.
 As a trusted Nadcap magnetic testing company, our team of professionals is always ready to help, offering excellent service in addition to reliable services.
 Get in touch today to discuss our magnetic particle inspection (MPI) services or to answer any questions you may have.